-The safest place for a baby to sleep is in a cot next to his /her mother.
-However, some babies share their mothers' bed in hospital either to breastfeed, receive comfort and warmth or to sleep.
+The safest place for a baby to sleep is in a cot next to his/her mother.
+However, some babies share their mothers' bed in hospital either to breastfeed have skin-to-skin contact, receive comfort and warmth or to sleep.
 In order to ensure safety, there are a few points to consider before you think about having your baby in bed with you.
 Please discuss this with the staff who will be able to advise you.